Strategies on Implementing a Data Catalog

 How do you implement a data catalog?

-Data catalogs are extremely useful for enterprises prepared to utilize them.
+are extremely useful for enterprises prepared to utilize them.
 They make data findable, accessible, interoperable, and reusable, which encourages employees to work with data.

 Implementing a data catalog enhances an organization’s data management and allows for the democratization of that data.
 But how are data catalogs implemented?
 Three phases guide the process.
 In phase one, an enterprise must create a data strategy, which will inform later plans.
 With a strategy in place, the next two phases are preparation and implementation.